FjellOverflow/fjellheimen/README.md

     proxy-network:
         external: true
 ```
 - `name: homeserver` is set as the services, even if defined in different docker compose files, should belong to the same stack.
-Depending on how, when and from where the container is first started, compose might assign them to different stacks. `name: homeserver` overrides that behaviour and assigns all services to the `homeserver` stack
+Depending on how, when and from where the container is first started, compose might assign them to different stacks. `name: homeserver` overrides that behaviour and assigns all services to the ***homeserver*** stack

-- `container_name: myservice`: for a more independent service, the container name will be `myservice`; for containers that belong or are intended to be run together, they will be named `purpose-service1`, `purpose-service2` and so on.
+- `container_name: myservice`: for a more independent service, the container name will be ***myservice***; for containers that belong or are intended to be run together, they will be named ***purpose-service1***, ***purpose-service2*** and so on.

 - While some services do not make use of any volumes, many need at least one volume to store their data or configuration, which will be stored in `data/myservice/config` and hence the volume mapping `./data/myservice/config:/config`.
 Some might have additional volumes, for instance some media directory `/some/other/directory/media:/media`.
 The idea is that all data that is needed for the home server setup to run is stored in `data`, while other data, for instance a directory with media, does not strictly belong to the home server setup, but are an independent data source.

-- Many, if not almost all, containers are explicitly set to belong to the externally defined `proxy-network`.
+- Many, if not almost all, containers are explicitly set to belong to the externally defined ***proxy-network***.
 This is due to the reverse-proxy setup of the home server and is explained in detail in section TODO.

 - Almost all containers receive environment variables via the `general.env` file.
-This sets, amongst others, the appropriate timezone `TZ` and `UID` and `GID` for containers to be run as the user (and not `root`), which is universal for most containers.
-Containers that need specific `ENV` variables set (such as passwords, API-keys, ...), get, in addition, the file `environment/myservice.env` as input.
+This sets, amongst others, the appropriate timezone **TZ** and **UID** and **GID** for containers to be run as the user (and not **root**), which is universal for most containers.
+Containers that need specific **ENV** variables set (such as passwords, API-keys, ...), get, in addition, the file `environment/myservice.env` as input.

-- A `healthcheck` is set up with most containers as well; it monitors that the container is well (that the application running inside the container is responding to requests).
+- `healthcheck` is set up with most containers as well; it monitors that the container is well (that the application running inside the container is responding to requests).
 Thus containers will show `Up 2 hours (healthy)` as status.

 ## Usage